canonical-ols/conn-check/docs/tutorial-part-3.rst

 and will install/configure conn-check on your application units.

-To enable support for the conn-check subordinate in your applications charm you just need to implement the ``conn-check-relation-changed`` hook, e.g.:
+To enable support for the conn-check subordinate in your applications charm you need to implement the ``conn-check-relation-changed`` hook, e.g.:

 .. code-block:: bash